Injectable HGH Therapy Manual and Wiki Guide

 Research on how to Stop HGH Production Permanently

 In a research study by scientist S. Reichlin and his colleagues, the connection from the Hypothalamus gland to the Pituitary Gland was cut off (sectioned off).
-This caused the pituitary to stop producing healthy levels of HGH.
+This action caused the pituitary to stop producing healthy levels of HGH.

-This showed that the Hypothalamus, which produces the Growth Hormone Releasing Hormone (GH-RH), is the dominant source of stimulating the Pituitary Gland to produce HGH.
+This development showed that the Hypothalamus, which produces the Growth Hormone Releasing Hormone (GH-RH), is the dominant source of stimulating the Pituitary Gland to produce HGH.
 There is a significant body of research about Sermorelin Injections regarding using the hormone: Growth Hormone Releasing Hormone (Tesamorelin).

 The HGH On Switch

 The Hypothalamus plays a significant role in HGH production and produces GH-RH (also see Sermorelin), the precursor to stimulate HGH production in the Pituitary Gland.
 In other words, the Hypothalamus uses GHRH (growth hormone releasing hormone) to metaphorically tell the Pituitary Gland HGH “Factory,” to kick-start the HGH assembly line production.

 The HGH Off Switch

 These are somatostatins (the OFF switch or simply HGH “Blockers”) also known as growth hormone–inhibiting hormone (GHIH), that shut down or decrease HGH production in the Pituitary Gland.

 HGH is primarily released in pulses that take place during the beginning phases of sleep, with the highest release at the latest stages of sleep.
 This is why it is so important to get a minimum of eight hours of deep, restful sleep.